stellarsquall/terraform-sample/terraform-getting-started.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-The `apply`command will take up to a few minutes to run and upon success will display a message indicating that the resource was created.
+The `apply`command will take up to a few minutes to run.
+The "Apply complete!" message indicates the resource was successfully created.

 ## Cleaning Up